The Common Lisp Cookbook – Web Scraping

 Actually before writing the remove-if (which works on any sequence, including vectors) I tested with a (map 'vector …) to see that the results where indeed nil or t.

-As a side note, there is a handy starts-with function in cl-strings, available in Quicklisp.
+As a side note, there is a handy starts-with-p function in the “str” library available in Quicklisp.
 So we could do:

 (map 'vector (lambda (it)